 Personally, I really recommend Chip because it pays you interest, and here’s my review with all the reasons why.

-Even better, I’ve arranged a special deal so if you sign up for Chip before the end of January, you can earn a whole 3% interest on your savings.
-Download the app (Apple or Android) and put in the code MUCH3 to earn 3%, rather than the normal 1% with a referral code.
-Then persuade a couple of friends to sign up with your own code, and you’ll bump your interest up to 5%.
+Even better, download the app (Apple or Android) and put in the code 4T0C9I to start earning 1% on your savings.
+Then persuade friends to sign up with your own code, and you can bump your interest up to 5%.

 Now, over to you.
 What are your top tips to save despite yourself?
 Tell me what you’ve done today to start saving.